BinaryStudioAcademy/bsa-winter-2022-growup-mobile/readme.md

 ## Development

 This project is mainly focused on the Android platform.
-Pay attention that if we add any library, we **must** configure it for both IOS and Android platforms.
+Pay attention that if we add any library, we **MUST** configure it for both IOS and Android platforms.

-Also please note that we use Yarn for this project.
+Also please note that we use `yarn` for this project.
+In case you install new library don't forget to run 'cd ios && pod install' or just 'npx pod-install'

 ## Commits